 All employees are free to resign for any reason, with or without notice, just as the company is free to terminate your employment.

-Everyone gets frustrated and feels like quitting at times.
-Acting on that impulse will only hurt you in the long run.
+Everyone gets frustrated and feels like quitting at times, but acting on that impulse will only hurt you in the long run.
 Before you resign see your manager.
-If all else fails, we ask for a two week notice, which is for you to find a backup plan and for us to find a replacement.
-(At the discretion of the company, we may not be schedule you for the balance of your notice.)
+If all else fails, we ask for a two week notice which is for you to find a backup plan and for us to find a replacement.

 Rehire eligibility depends on how you conducted yourself at work, and the way in which you quit.